 What are the rules for riding on the trails in Florida?

 Electric bicycles are regulated by local government in terms of their use on bicycle path, multiuse path, or trail network.
-Electric bikes with throttles are not allowed in national or Florida State parks.
-Check with local authorities for details.

 Do you need a license, insurance or registration in Florida?